 Measure A is a quarter-cent sales tax, approved by voters in 2012.
 The funds from this tax, which is currently set to remain in effect until 2021, are dedicated to protecting parks, open space and farmland in Marin County.

 Measure A protects the parks, open spaces and farmland that make Marin an extraordinary place to live, work and play.
-Measure A funding has been transformative for MALT; we encourage voters to extend Measure A on the November 2020 ballot and to campaign on the measure’s behalf.
+Measure A funding has been transformative for MALT; it is expected to be on the June 2022 ballot, and we encourage voters to support this measure and to campaign on its behalf.

 Why It Matters